moski/ikbis/README.markdown

 	config.gem "ikbis", :lib => "ikbis"

-# Ikbis Advance

-## Description
+## Use
-	TODO
+There are two modules:

+  	Ikbis::Simple
+  	Ikbis::Advanced

-## Usage
+## Simple API

+The wrapper for the Simple API consists of the following classes and methods:

+### Ikbis::Simple::User

+	Ikbis::Simple::User.info(username, response='xml')

+# Advance API
+The classes in Ikbis::Advanced must be instantiated.
+For example,

+	  ikbis_video = Ikbis::Advanced::Video.new
+	  ikbis_video.getInfo('moski_doski' , {:how => 'json'})

+### Authentication
 There are two steps you'll need to do to authenticate your application to Ikbis.
 First, you'll need to register your application with Ikbis.
 Log in to Ikbis as the user under whose account the messages should appear.
 Then go to http://ikbis.com/api/manage_keys.
 You will be asked to describe your application.
 Fill out the form and submit it.
 This will provide you with a client key and secret.
 Make note of them as you will need them for the next step.

 Then, you'll need to do the OAuth exchange, which will give you an access token and secret.
 Open up a terminal and run:

     ikbis-auth

 This will prompt you for the client key and secret you just obtained.
 It will then echo a URL which you will need to visit while still logged in to Ikbis as the user from the previous step.
 You'll be asked to authorize your application.
 Click the Authorize button, then go back to your terminal and hit Return.
 The script will then get the access token and secret from Ikbis, and store all four pieces of information in a file called ikbis.yml. **Don't lose this file!** It constitutes the credentials that you will need to do anything useful with Ikbis.
 It is not encrypted, so keep it secure.
 Once you have the ikbis.yml file, you will not need to do these steps again unless you de-authorize the application.

+Now to authenticate any call, you can do the following:

+	ikbis_video.oauth_authentication('path_to_ikbis.yml_file')

+Any call you do with this object will use the your credentials when talking to ikbis.com

+The wrapper for the Advanced API consists of the following classes and methods:

+### Ikbis::Advanced::Test

+	echo(options={})
+  	ping(options={})
+  	login(options={})